 An Instant Pot’s main function is to pressure cook.
 Instant Pots need to be sealed, so steam doesn’t escape when the pressure is building up.
 This is why the lid has a rubber sealing ring.
 Standalone rice cookers don’t necessarily need to be completely sealed to perform their main functions.

-Some Instant Pots, like the In laboratory testing, the Instant Pot effectively sterilized against the geobacillus spore.
-This spore is extremely heat-resistant, so this particular bacteria used to test autoclaves., have a sterilize function.
+Some Instant Pots, like the Ultra model, have a sterilize function.
+In laboratory testing, the Instant Pot effectively sterilized against the geobacillus spore.
+This spore is extremely heat-resistant, so this particular bacteria used to test autoclaves.

 While rice cookers can sterilize to an extent (in a similar manner to putting something in boiling water), they generally do not have the sterilization capacity of an Instant Pot.

-Although you can often find Instant Pots on sale, the smaller sized, baseline models (like the Lux mini) retail for $65, while higher-priced models (like the best Instant Pot deals available now.), retail for close to $200.
-If you’re looking for Instant Pot deals, check out some of the
+Although you can often find Instant Pots on sale, the smaller sized, baseline models (like the Lux mini) retail for $65, while higher-priced models (like the Instant Pot Max), retail for close to $200.
+If you’re looking for Instant Pot deals, check out some of the best Instant Pot deals available now.